MicrosoftDocs/visualstudio-docs/docs/ide/reference/web-browser-environment-options-dialog-box.md

   - "multiple"
 ---
 # Web Browser, Environment, Options Dialog Box

 Sets options for both the internal Web browser and Internet Explorer.
 To access this dialog box, click **Options** on the **Tools** menu, expand the **Environment** folder, and select **Web Browser**.

 > [!NOTE]
 > The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
-To change your settings, choose Import and Export Settings on the Tools menu.
-For more information, see [Personalize the Visual Studio IDE](../../ide/personalizing-the-visual-studio-ide.md).
+To change your settings, choose **Import and Export Settings** on the **Tools** menu.
+For more information, see [Reset settings](../ide/environment-settings.md#reset-settings).

 > [!IMPORTANT]
 > Opening certain files or components from the Web can execute code on your computer.

 ## Home page

 Sets the page displayed when you open the IDE Web Browser.

 ## Search page

 Lets you designate a Search page for the internal Web browser.
 This location can differ from the search page used by instances of Internet Explorer initiated outside of the integrated development environment (IDE).

 ## View source in

 Sets the editor used to open a Web page when you choose **View Source** on the page from the internal Web browser.

 -   **Source editor** Select to view source in the [editor](../../ide/writing-code-in-the-code-and-text-editor.md).